sakinanazarali/RUL_Prediction/README.md

 	<li>Output: 'best_sdae_model_optuna_second.pth', 'sdae_predictions.npy'</li>
 	</ul>
 </li>
-<li>In the "models" folder, run the notebook "GBDT_Raw.ipynb" from top to bottom.
+<li>In the "models/GBDT" directory, run the notebook "GBDT_Raw.ipynb" from top to bottom.
 	<ul>
 	<li>This trains and tests a series of GBDT models, saving the metrics in a log file.</li>
 	<li>Due to GBDT characteristics, notebook takes in the original unprocessed data (along with the dropped columns list) and performs its own processing.</li>